wayne-xyz/wayne-xyz.github.io/_posts/2025-10-10-Reproduce-Learned-Localization-with-GICP-Registration.md

 Befroe i train the whole progress, this model train is not plain model , it will include the search windows, guassian surface and the mean+ varirance  ,

+### Training: learned LiDAR ↔ map localizer

+What I’m building

+A learned LiDAR ↔ map (DSM + imagery) localizer.
+Two tied CNN encoders (shared weights) produce 128-D embeddings for LiDAR and map patches.
+We cross-correlate LiDAR embeddings against shifted map embeddings over a 2D search window to estimate translation.

+How training works (short)

+- Synthetic labels via perturbation: during training we randomly shift the LiDAR embedding relative to the map embedding.
+The applied shift (in embedding pixels) is the ground-truth offset.
+- Cost volume: for every integer shift (dx, dy) inside the search window we compute a correlation (similarity) score and stack those into a 2D cost map (cost volume slice).
+- Prediction: pick the argmax location in the cost map (discrete grid peak) as the estimated offset.
+- Loss: compute the difference between predicted and ground-truth offsets, converting embedding pixels to meters using: meters = (embedding px) × (encoder stride) × (map resolution).
+Rotation search is disabled in these runs (max_rotation_deg = 0).

+Key assumptions and units

+- All perturbations, search steps and the cost volume grid are expressed in embedding pixels (the encoder's downsampled grid).
+- Reported metrics are in meters.
+Use the conversion above to translate between embedding pixels and meters.

+Observations and concerns

+- Quantization / no sub-pixel estimator: using a hard argmax on a discrete embedding grid quantizes predictions to integer embedding pixels.
+This creates a natural error floor: even with near-perfect features you typically see residual error on the order of ~0.25–0.5 embedding px, which in the author's setup often corresponds to ~0.5–1.0 m.
+- No rotation search: with max_rotation_deg = 0 we don't estimate orientation, so θ metrics will be near zero but not informative for rotation performance.
+- Loss plateau: training loss sometimes stalls around ~0.6–1.2 m.
+This magnitude matches the expected quantization floor plus occasional mismatches in feature alignment between modalities.

+Why the loss can't go below ~0.4 (yet)

+With a hard discrete argmax the estimator cannot recover offsets between grid cells.
+Even if the model produces a very sharp, correct peak, the prediction is rounded to the nearest embedding pixel.
+Without a local sub-pixel refinement (soft-argmax, Gaussian fit, quadratic interpolation, or a small regression head that refines the peak), there is an irreducible error floor determined by the embedding stride and map resolution.

+Short checklist of simple improvements to reduce the floor

+- Add a sub-pixel peak estimator: soft-argmax, local quadratic/Gaussian fit around the peak, or a small NN head that regresses fractional offsets from the local cost patch.
+- Increase embedding resolution (smaller stride or upsample before correlation) to reduce quantization step in meters (tradeoff: compute and memory).
+- Enable a small rotation search or predictor if heading errors are relevant.
+- Improve cross-modal feature alignment (data augmentation, contrastive losses, or additional supervision) to reduce mismatches that worsen the plateau.

+These changes are low-risk and can be tested incrementally to see which gives the largest practical drop in meter-level error.